volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

   }
   resource_group = ["my-resources"]

-  // One of the arguments from this list "voltstack_cluster ingress_gw ingress_egress_gw" must be set
+  // One of the arguments from this list "ingress_gw ingress_egress_gw voltstack_cluster" must be set

   ingress_gw {
     az_nodes {